 Patients are seen by appointment only and do not need to have a referral from a physician.
 Patients can self-refer.
 We accept all insurances currently accepted by the hospital.

-We are located in Suite 300, Third Floor of Medical Office Building Two on the campus of Tuomey Healthcare System in downtown Sumter, SC.
+We are located in Suite 300, Third Floor of Medical Office Building Two on the campus of Palmetto Health Tuomey in downtown Sumter, SC.

 For more information about our services, please call at (803) 774-8715.